 Ethiopia’s Tigray region is reeling from multiple humanitarian crises: conflict, a worsening famine, natural disasters, and COVID-19.
 Here’s what you need to know about the ongoing challenges and how to help.

 The crisis was spurred by the conflict that began last November when the Ethiopian government announced a military offensive against the Tigray region.
 That followed an alleged attack by the Tigray People’s Liberation Front (TPLF) on a state-controlled military base.
 The TPLF, Tigray’s ruling party, held power in the central Ethiopian government until 2018.
 Tensions escalated after months of feuding between the TPLF and the central government.

 The instability comes as millions in the Tigray region are recovering from the country’s worst locust outbreak in 25 years, a deadly season of flooding, and severe droughts that displaced thousands of people.
 These compounding challenges, worsened by the climate crisis, destroyed agricultural yields and made food difficult to access across the country.

-Famine and continuing conflict put hundreds of thousands of people at risk in northern Ethiopia and threatens to destabilize the larger eastern Horn of Africa.
+Famine largely due to continuing conflict put hundreds of thousands of people at risk in northern Ethiopia and threatens to destabilize the larger eastern Horn of Africa.

 How You Can Help

 GlobalGiving’s vetted nonprofit partners have been responding to these crises in Ethiopia.
 They are addressing the immediate and long-term needs of the people impacted—from securing food, shelter, and clean water for those who have been displaced to providing care for children across the Tigray region.

 You can support people from the Tigray region facing conflict, famine, and other challenges in the following ways:

 1. Provide health care and essentials for people who are displaced.